Appendix 2: Visualizing Atomic Orbitals#

 Atomic orbitals are described by a wavefunction, \(\Psi (n, l, m)\), which is the product of the radial wavefunction, \(R(n, l)\), and the angular wavefunction, \(Y(l, m)\).
 Each atomic orbital has a different wavefunction \(\Psi\), but they sometimes share common radial wavefunctions.

 The radial wavefunction depends upon the principal (n) and angular (\(l\)) quantum numbers and provides information about the wavefunction or electron probability at various distances from the nucleus.
-The radial wavefunction is independant of the direction.
+The radial wavefunction is independent of the direction.
 The angular wavefunction describes the direction of the orbital with respect to the spherical coordinate angles and depends upon the angular (\(l\)) and magnetic (\(m\) or \(m_l\)) quantum numbers.
 We will first visualize the radial and angular components individually before combining them into a more complete picture of atomic orbitals.

 import numpy as np